Alishabikhani11/new-repo/README.md

 # new-repo
-prac new repo and understanding github
+prac new repo and understanding github.